Mesothelioma & Asbestos Risks in Maine

 Veterans account for around 33% of all mesothelioma cases diagnosed each year, and nearly 12% of Maine’s population is made up of U.S. veterans.

-Fortunately, for Maine veterans, help is available through mesothelioma lawsuits and the Department of Veterans Affairs (VA).
+Fortunately, for Maine veterans, help is available through mesothelioma lawsuits and the U.S. Department of Veterans Affairs (VA).

 Maine Veterans Benefits

 If you are a veteran with mesothelioma, you may have questions about whether or not you qualify for VA benefits.

 Maine has options for veterans, including:

 - Elder care

 Veterans can also access treatment from some highly skilled VA mesothelioma doctors, who are among the best in the country.
 In terms of veteran-specific care facilities, Maine is home to one VA Hospital in Augusta and ten VA Community Clinics.

 The VA Community Clinics in Maine are: